Phantom of the Paradise: Cast

+In addition, Raymond Louis Kennedy provides the singing voice of Beef, Williams provides the singing voice of the Phantom, and Rod Serling, uncredited, provides the introductory narration.

 Musical numbers

 The film's soundtrack album features all songs excluding "Never Thought I'd Get to Meet the Devil" and "Faust" (1st Reprise).
 All words and music are by Paul Williams.
+George Tipton is given credit for additional scoring.